Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 These data structures are used everywhere in blockchain and allow for any entity to query and authenticate specific data efficiently, without having to follow consensus, download the full state, nor trust any one full node.
 The aforementioned structures have different properties, and one or other will be chosen depending on the specific use case.
 The right choice of structure can drastically reduce the corresponding data authentication costs.

-The Merkle Mountain Belt (MMB) is a new member of this family of Merkle structures, optimized specifically for the use case of BEEFY, the protocol designed for efficient DOT-ETH bridging: Via BEEFY, a smart contract on Ethereum periodically receives a digest of the current state of Polkadot, with a refresh rate in the order of minutes to a couple hours, and bridge users authenticate Polkadot events on Ethereum with the help of this digest.
+The Merkle Mountain Belt (MMB) is a new member of this family of Merkle structures, optimized specifically for the use case of BEEFY, the protocol designed for efficient DOT🡘ETH bridging: Via BEEFY, a smart contract on Ethereum periodically receives a digest of the current state of Polkadot, with a refresh rate in the order of minutes to a couple hours, and bridge users authenticate Polkadot events on Ethereum with the help of this digest.

 To oversimplify, we can say that if bridge users mostly care about Polkadot events from the last block, then the most efficient commitment scheme would be a hash chain, while if they care about very old data, the most efficient scheme would be an MMR.
 The MMB is a "best of both worlds" structure whose performance is always comparable to the better of the two former schemes, for any possible distribution of queries.
 But crucially, it outperforms them both in the case that users' queries are concentrated on events that took place in the time range from the last minute to the last day.[^comparison]